Georgia Wildlife Resources Division

 Georgia’s aquatic species are threatened by a myriad of factors, including urbanization, poor land use practices associated with historic and current agricultural and forestry operations, reservoirs, chemical pollution, and invasive species.
 Below we explain each of these factors and provide recommendations on how to minimize their impact on aquatic resources.
 The purpose of this discussion is not to impugn any one land use type or economic sector but to show that we are all connected to aquatic habitat degradation and that we can all help to correct and prevent these problems.

-Runoff from impervious surfaces (e.g., sidewalks, storm drains, rooftops,etc) carries toxic chemicals into strams and causes erosive flooding that degrades stream habitat quality.
+Runoff from impervious surfaces (e.g., sidewalks, storm drains, rooftops,etc.) carries toxic chemicals into streams and causes erosive flooding that degrades stream habitat quality.

 Urbanization negatively affects stream ecosystems in a multitude of ways.
 Impervious surfaces (e.g., rooftops, parking lots, roads) accelerate runoff after rainfall events, leading to erosive flooding and degradation of instream habitats.
 This runoff also carries many pollutants into streams.
 Because water rapidly runs off, instead of infiltrating into the groundwater more slowly, there is less water available in streams during low-flow periods.
 The effect of urbanization on aquatic communities has been well documented by scientists, who have discovered that some fish species are becoming extirpated (i.e., locally extinct) at very low-levels of impervious cover (< 5% of watershed area).
-Technical guidance on how to minimize the impacts of urbanization on sensitive fishes is available through the Etowah HCP website .
 Everyday citizens can help by minimizing or avoiding the use of fertilizers and pesticides in their yards, maintaining vegetated buffers along streams, and by constructing a rain garden to promote infiltration of runoff on their property.

 Runoff from unimproved roads often flushes undesired sediments into stream, threatening water quality and aquatic species.